object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 be to create a double-ended dynamic array: a buffer with spare space at each end.
 Unfortunately this is not optimally efficient in the case where the deque is used to implement a queue of approximately constant length.
-In that case, values are consistently added at one end of the data structure and removed from the other.
+In that case, values are consistently added at one end of the :term:`data structure` and removed from the other.
 Even in the case of a double-ended dynamic array, the buffer space at the append end of the queue will constantly run out, necessitating an expensive copy operation.
 The solution is to use a dynamic array, but to logically join up